Use the CAR method to tackle interview questions. Vividly illustrate your accomplishments and impress hiring managers!

 Putting the Parts Together

-Draft your CAR statements by putting the three parts together, and then adding the detail.
+Draft your C-cAR statements by putting the four parts together, and then adding the detail.
 See the following examples of putting the three parts together, and flushing out the stories:

-• (Challenge:) Most of the youth served by the NE Council for Drug and Alcohol Recovery were African American, while only one of the 15 counselors was African American.
-(Action:) I advertised in the Skanner, and used my connections in NE Portland churches to recruit (Result:) three new African American counselors.
+• (Challenge) Most of the youth served by the NE Council for Drug and Alcohol Recovery were Black/African American, while only one of the 15 counselors were African American.
+(Consequences) The organization lacked the diversity to represent the community they served, and were missing critical opportunities to connect with and mentor Black youth.
+(Action) I advertised in the Skanner, and used my connections in NE Portland churches to recruit.
+(Result) We recruited three new African American counselors.

-• (Challenge:) The Montana Arts Council had poor communication with its donors, its customers, and the public.
-(Action:) I created an electronic newsletter and permission-based email system.
-(Result:) As a result, the number of donors increased by 22 percent.
+• (Challenge) The Montana Arts Council had poor communication with its donors, its customers, and the public.
+(Consequences) the organization failed to grow and meet its strategic goals.
+(Action) I created an electronic newsletter and permission-based email system.
+(Result) We increased the number of donors by 22 percent.

-• (Challenge:) The City of San Jose hired my company, Peynet Public Relations, to persuade residents to participate in an expanded curbside recycling program.
-(Action:) I created a comprehensive multimedia, multi-lingual outreach campaign using direct mail, publicity, a speaker’s bureau, school assemblies, and advertising.
-(Result:) The recycling volume tripled, exceeding the goal of doubling.
+(Action) I created a comprehensive multimedia, multi-lingual outreach campaign using direct mail, publicity, a speaker’s bureau, school assemblies, and advertising.
+(Result) The recycling volume tripled, exceeding the goal of doubling.

 Utilizing the CAR interview method will make your job interviews stand out in the crowd, and get you closer to that job offer.
 Hiring managers want to know not only what your hard skills are to match the job description, but they also want to know how you operate on the job, work with teams, resolve conflicts, and solve the problems that the company needs solving.
-Framing your abilities by stating the challenge you encountered, the action you took to resolve it, and the successful results you got, is a formula for building impressive stories that showcase your accomplishments and will wow your interviewer.
+Framing your abilities by stating the challenge you encountered, the consequences of that challenge to the organization, the action you took to resolve it, and the successful results you got, is a formula for building impressive stories that showcase your accomplishments and will wow your interviewer.

 Key takeaways

-• The CAR method is an interview technique to help you build accomplishment stories based on the challenge you encountered, the action you took, and the results you got.
+• The CAR Interview Method is an interview technique to help you build accomplishment stories based on the challenge you encountered, the action you took, and the results you got.

 • Always research the company or organization you are interviewing with to get to know their mission, their company culture, and what kinds of problems their work seeks to address.